oracle/wookiee/wookiee-discovery/README.md

 ```

 ### Registration
-To register a command, you must first create a class that implements the [`DiscoverableCommand`](src/main/scala/com/oracle/infy/wookiee/discovery/command/DiscoverableCommand.scala) interface.
+To register a command, you must first create a class that implements the [DiscoverableCommand](src/main/scala/com/oracle/infy/wookiee/discovery/command/DiscoverableCommand.scala) interface.
 This interface requires you to implement the `name` and `execute` methods to set a name we can use to call this command from elsewhere, and to define the behavior of the command, respectively.
-Once you have your command, you can register it with the [`DiscoverableCommandHelper`](src/main/scala/com/oracle/infy/wookiee/discovery/command/DiscoverableCommandHelper.scala) object by calling `registerDiscoverableCommand` using the newly implemented `DiscoverableCommand`.
+Once you have your command, you can register it with the [DiscoverableCommandHelper](src/main/scala/com/oracle/infy/wookiee/discovery/command/DiscoverableCommandHelper.scala) object by calling `registerDiscoverableCommand` using the newly implemented `DiscoverableCommand`.
+See an example at [InternalDiscoverableCommand](../examples/advanced-communication/src/main/scala/com/oracle/infy/wookiee/communication/command/InternalDiscoverableCommand.scala).
 ```scala
 import com.oracle.infy.wookiee.discovery.command.DiscoverableCommand